barbacbd/alexa-buoys/README.md

 "nautical data"
 <br>

-After the skill has been opened the user can ask about a specific buoy with:
+After the skill has been opened the user can ask or state any of the uterrances found [here](./Intents.md).
+For example:

 "{buoy_id} report"
 <br>